The Other Semi-Final

 Even from phones information was very limited, because calls were going home to Liverpool and in most cases the Liverpool fans in Sheffield hadn’t yet managed to phone home.
 Some never would.

 When we got back to Liverpool we were still waiting for news of our friends.
 Eventually we got word that all on their bus were safely accounted for.
 Except one who was missing.
 It was his first time to go to the game with our friends.
-I think it was 1:30am when their bus finally arrived back in Liverpool.
-Minus one, one who would never come home.

 I hated leaving Liverpool and returning to Birmingham on the Monday.
 The papers had gone with sickening lies about the behaviour of the fans, and an office away from Liverpool and away from football was not a place of sympathy, or even where people know how intertwined the lives of so many Evertonians and Liverpudlians were.